NVSL/QuadClass-Resources/labs/Assembling-A-PCB/Flashing-The-Bootloader.md

 ## You Will Need

 1. Your board
+2. A battery.
-2. ISP Programmer
+3. ISP Programmer
-3. FTDI Board
+4. FTDI Board
-4. Multimeter
+5. Multimeter
-5. A computer with Arduino
+6. A computer with Arduino

 ## Electrical Short Test